dynamicloud/wiztorage_for_java/README.md

 #Settings

-Wiztorage needs a basic settings to be configured, the settings of wiztorage are within a properties file.
+Wiztorage needs a basic settings to be configured, the settings of wiztorage are within a properties file (wiztorage.properties).
+This file must be in the root of your classpath.

 **These are the settings of wiztorage:**